Sanctions for particularly serious cases

 Back to top

-When making decisions on sanctions in this kind of case, the Fitness to Practise Committee should consider the guidance on sexual boundaries produced by the Professional Standards Authority.
+When making decisions on sanctions in cases involving people receiving care, the Fitness to Practise Committee should consider the guidance on sexual boundaries produced by the Professional Standards Authority together with our guidance on misconduct.

 Cases involving criminal convictions or cautions